 - Ted Aguilar

-Still, the result is certainly something β nobody would've expected Death Angel to ever have headlined over Megadeth.
+Still, the result is certainly something nobody would've expected - for Death Angel to ever have headlined over Megadeth.
 Well, sorta.

-Ted himself joined Death Angel when the band reformed in '01.
-Originally reforming for the now legendary Thrash of the Titans benefit concert for Chuck Billy of Testament and the late Chuck Schuldiner of Death, not everyone in the classic line-up of the band were into reforming.
+Ted himself joined Death Angel when the band reformed in 2001.
+Originally just for the now legendary Thrash of the Titans benefit concert for Chuck Billy of Testament and the late Chuck Schuldiner of Death, not everyone in the classic line-up of the band were into reforming.
 Ted, an old friend and fan of the band from far back in the '80s, was invited to replace original guitarist Gus Pepa.
-Since that one concert, he has stayed with the band ever since for the band's subsequent albums The Art of Dying, Killing Season and Relentless Retribution.
-The band's celebration of their debut's 25th anniversary means just as much to him as it does the band's founding members, though β after all, he was there when the album was first released.
+Since that one concert, he has stayed with the band for their subsequent albums The Art of Dying, Killing Season and Relentless Retribution.
+The band's celebration of their debut's 25th anniversary means just as much to him as it does the band's founding members, though – after all, he was there when the album was first released.

 "I remember when that album came out and I remember being at the show where they had the video shoot." he recalls; "It was 1987, I believe it was either July 7th or July 14th, I could be mixing it up.
 But it was Death Angel, Vio-lence and the band Betrayal from Southern California.
 I remember that show really well because I was the first one in line.
 I bought my ticket and I remember they played Voracious Souls twice.
 They played an amazing show that night, it was really raw.
 I remember getting The Ultra-Violence... holy shit, I remember getting the demo!
 Then I got the record, and was like holy shit!"